UNIVERSE-HPC/course-material/scientific_computing/sparse_linear_algebra/02-coo-matrix.md

 dependsOn: ["scientific_computing.sparse_linear_algebra.01-sparse-matrices"]
 tags: []
 learningOutcomes:
-  - The COOrdinate (COO) format and the advantages of using it.
+  - Understand the COOrdinate (COO) format and the advantages of using it.
-  - Create a C00 matrix.
+  - Be able to create a C00 matrix.
 attribution:
   - citation: This material has been adapted from material by Martin Robinson from the "Scientific Computing" module of the SABS R³ Center for Doctoral Training.
     url: https://www.sabsr3.ox.ac.uk